csswizardry/csswizardry.github.com/_posts/2013-10-28-its-because-youre-polite.md

 shared some of the horror stories from them own; verbal and physical assault included.
 For these guys, two polite people seemed like such a breath of fresh air, and that sucks.
 We thanked them profusely, took their names, and said out grateful farewells.
-The second guy left us with: ‘It’s not a big deal.’
-His ‘not a big deal’ was a _huge_ deal to me and Naomi.
+The second guy left us with: <q>It’s not a big deal.</q> His ‘not a big deal’ was a _huge_ deal to me and Naomi.

 Anyway, with a two hour wait, Naomi and I grabbed some food and sat just stunned by how helpful people had been to us.
-The whole encounter reaffirmed two main things (after not being careless):
+The whole encounter reaffirmed two main things for me (after ‘don’t be so freaking careless’):

 1. **Be polite.
-Always.** Being polite is just the right thing to do, and I find I have very little time for anyone who isn’t, but this is a prime example of how manners get you everywhere.
+Always.** Being polite is just the right thing to do—and I find I have very little time for anyone who isn’t—but this is a prime example of how manners get you everywhere.
 We could have ranted and demanded help from these guys and we’d have just been shut down; they’d have read us the rules and called security, and we’d still be £91 down.
 Because we remained polite,